EmadAldoghry/QR-OnWall/README.md

 - [Ifcopenshell](https://github.com/IfcOpenShell/IfcOpenShell)
 - [python-qrcode](https://github.com/lincolnloop/python-qrcode)

+## Introduction
+This code was a part of my Design Driven Project at the construction robotic master program at the RWTH Aachen university.

 ## Project Description
 The IFC file format can be used to describe building and construction data.
 The format is commonly used for Building Information Modelling.